 The State of California, acting through its administering agencies and departments, will typically act as a responsible agency for the purposes of CEQA.
-Therefore, prior to the State approving funding for a proposed project, one of the following must be submitted by the applicant:
+Therefore, prior to the State approving funding for a proposed project, one of the following must be submitted.

 - a.
 The Notice of Exemption filed with the County Clerk and State Clearinghouse (as applicable) if the proposed project is categorically or statutorily exempt, with the appropriate Public Resources Code section citation to the exemption(s) being relied upon by the lead agency - b.
 The Negative Declaration or Mitigated Negative Declaration adopted by the lead agency and Initial Study, including a copy of the Environmental Checklist Form located in Appendix G of the CEQA Guidelines and the Notice of Determination filed with the County and with the State Clearinghouse.
 If the lead agency has adopted a Mitigated Negative Declaration, the applicant must also provide the adopted mitigation monitoring and reporting program - c.
 The Final Environmental Impact Report certified and adopted by the lead agency with Initial Study, including a copy of the Environmental Checklist Form located in Appendix G of the CEQA Guidelines, the adopted mitigation monitoring and reporting program, and the Notice of Determination filed with the County and the State Clearinghouse.
-Please include any State Clearinghouse Responses received by the applicant d.
+Please include any State Clearinghouse Responses received by the applicant - For b and c, include documentation the State of California Department of Fish and Wildlife CEQA fee was paid or is not applicable. - d.
 Projects that tier from a Programmatic, Master, or other Environmental Impact Report shall include a copy of any subsequent Initial Study for the proposed project together with a copy of any supplementary environmental documentation adopted by the lead agency, including, if applicable, any required findings pursuant to Public Resources Code section 21157.1, subdivision (c), and the Notice of Determination, filed with the County Clerk and with the State Clearinghouse, as applicable